jason-gerard/playlist-manager/README.md

 npm start
 ```

-Finally we will start the front end dev env
+Finally we will install front end dependencies and start the front end dev env in a new terminal window

 ```
-cd ../client
+cd client
+npm install
 npm run dev
 ```